 Parcel Delivery in France

-Whether late delivery, lost parcel or damaged goods, what can you do if you have a parcel delivery problem in France?
-We take you through the main legal framework.
+Whether late delivery, lost parcel or damaged goods, what can you do if you have a parcel delivery problem in France?*

 At this time of year problems with parcel delivery are at their peak.
-Last year around 40% of all complaints to the trading standards officials in France were about distance buying, whether mail order, or buying over the internet.
+Last year around 40% of all complaints to the trading standards officials in France were about distance buying, whether mail order, or buying over the Internet.
 Problems concerning the delivery of these goods accounted for 31% of the complaints.

-Some strengthening of consumer protection was made last year, with a new law that requires suppliers to notify the buyer of the latest date for delivery of the item.
+The law requires that suppliers notify the buyer of the latest date for delivery of the item.
 This information must be provided to them before the order is placed and confirmed.

 Accordingly, a supplier cannot get away with laconic assurances that delivery will be in ‘three weeks’.
 They are required to give a precise latest date for delivery, eg 23rd December 2020, albeit the delivery date cannot be guaranteed.

 In the event that delivery does not occur within 7 days of this date, then you are entitled to cancel your order and obtain full reimbursement.
 The reimbursement must be paid within 14 days.
 You have 60 days within which you are able to cancel the order.
-Make sure the letter is sent by recorded delivery.
+Make sure the letter of cancellation is sent by recorded delivery.

-There are no statistics publicly available on the number of parcels that get ‘lost’ each year in the French postal sytem.
-However, a French consumer association report earlier this year estimated that the number of lost parcels in the State postal system was probably around 1.5m, out of a total of 263 million posted each year.
+There are no statistics publicly available on the number of parcels that get ‘lost’ each year in the French postal system, although La Poste have indicated that it is around 1%.

 If the supplier advises you they have posted the parcel, but it appears to have gone missing, then this does not exonerate them from their responsibility.
 The fact that the parcel may have been lost by the delivery company is of no concern of the buyer.